Multi-Family Vacation Planning on the Texas Coast

 To say everyone was happy with our house would be a wildly inaccurate statement.
 To lay it out plainly and give brief overviews of the good, the bad and the ugly, I’ve broken it down into a classic pros versus cons list for the Sand Castle Beach House.

 - The A/C: In Texas, you better have a good air conditioner.
 And in a multi-family vacation property that has 8 bedrooms, you better have at least two.
 This was honestly the best thing about the house (except for in one room), and that is not to be taken as a slight.
 It struggled a bit in the beginning as everyone went in and out, emptying out their cars, but at night it kept us nice and cool (under 70ºF).

 - Access to the beach.

-- My room (photo 23 and 24) was nice and cool, didn’t get much light in the mornings and the bed was comfortable.
+- My room (photo and photo) was nice and cool, didn’t get much light in the mornings and the bed was comfortable.

-- The room by the front door (photo 20), but unfortunately not for reasons you would think.
+- The room by the front door (photo), but unfortunately not for reasons you would think.
 When it rains, this room leaks!
 Insert crying face emoji here!
 And, from the looks of the ceiling, it has leaked multiple times before!

-- The room over the porch (photo 27 and 28) looked like an add on and consequently didn’t have great air flow from the a/c.
+- The room over the porch (photo and photo) looked like an add on and consequently didn’t have great air flow from the a/c.